GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 They notably explore the differences between continuous, discrete, and discrete-continuous hybrid action spaces.

 *Observation space.*
-The agent's perception of its environment is limited to the audio signal received by its microphones, and it does not know its current position.
+The agent's perception of its environment is limited to the audio signal received by its microphones.
+It does not know its current position.
 This acoustic information consists of a one-second-long recorded signal mapped to the time-frequency domain.
 Practically, the observations are #shape("C", "F", "T") real tensors where $C$ is the number of output channels, $F$ is the number of frequency bins, and $T$ is the number of temporal indices.
 Formally, the observation space is $Omega = RR^(C times F times T)$.